 What’s the difference between a relocation appraisal and a mortgage appraisal?

 While most homeowners have experience with mortgage appraisals, relocation appraisals might be less familiar.
-Real Estate Specialist Sherrie Witte breaks it down in this Relo Tip Tuesday.
+Real Estate Analyst Sherrie Witte breaks it down in this Relo Tip Tuesday.

 Complete transcript: “Hi, my name is Sherrie Witte, and I am the relocation specialist here at Plus Relocation.
 Some companies use the amended value option, or AVO program, to facilitate the sale of their employees’ homes.
 The AVO program uses two relocation appraisals to determine the value of the corporate buy-out.
 While most homeowners have had experience with the appraisal process, I’m here today to answer the question, ‘What makes the relocation appraisal different from the mortgage appraisal?’